Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 the WG21 convener.
 Adequate support includes indication of how

-internet and refreshment needs will be met, in addition to the
+clerical, copying, and refreshment needs will be met, in addition to

 possibility of many delays, it is advisable to send copies of the

-invitation letter and its attachments to the SC22 Secretariat (Marisa
+invitation letter and its attachments to the SC22 Secretariat (Matt

 PL22.16 International Representative and the WG21 Convener may be